hubert10/plate_number_detection/README.md

 4. numpy

 ## Create your Virtualenv and install the requirements
-python -m venv myenv
+python -m venv yourenv

 ## Activate the created Virtualenv
-source myenv/bin/activate
+source yourenv/bin/activate

 ## Install the requirements